Business Administration

 To accelerate progress through the MBA degree, a limited number of courses (up to 12 credit hours) may be counted as an elective towards the completion of the bachelor’s degree and toward the completion of the MBA degree.

-- The selected MBA courses must be approved by the student’s undergraduate academic advisor, undergraduate program director, graduate program advisor, and graduate program director
+- The selected MBA courses must be approved by the student’s undergraduate academic advisor, undergraduate program director, graduate program advisor, and graduate program director as part of the ABM form.

 - Limited to a total of 12 credit hours of coursework

-Maintaining Status in ABM
+Maintaining Status in MBA ABM

 To maintain status in the ABM, the student must: